Here we discuss the confusing world of warranties and indemnities, and how to go about protecting your levels of risk appropriately:

 1. Have you limited your liability properly?
 What are indirect and consequential losses anyway??

 Most contracts will try and carve out or cap certain types of liability to protect the respective parties.
 But what is reasonable?
 A lot of customers will ask for uncapped liability from the supplier for IP issues, Confidentiality and Data Protection.
 But Suppliers should think very clearly about what level of risk it wants to take on in this regard, relative to the type of service and value of the contract.
-It is perfectly reasonable and industry acceptable, for example, to limit Data Protection liability in the context of GDPR.
+It is perfectly reasonable and industry acceptable, for example, to limit Data Protection liability in the context of data processing.

 Should I give an uncapped IP indemnity?